Shane Warne

 Warne revolutionised cricket thinking with his mastery of leg spin, then regarded as a dying art.
 After retirement, he regularly worked as a cricket commentator and for charities and endorsed commercial products.
+During his career, Warne was involved in off-field scandals including a ban from cricket for testing positive for a prohibited substance, a colourful personal life and interactions with gambling figures.

-In recognition of his skill, a statue of Warne bowling was placed outside the Melbourne Cricket Ground (MCG), where he was also honoured with a state memorial service, as well as having a grandstand named in his honour.
-Warne was posthumously appointed as an Officer of the Order of Australia (AO) for his service to cricket.
+Warne died suddenly of a heart attack at the age of 52, while on holiday in Thailand.
+After his death, many tributes and memorials were made to Warne, both in his home city of Melbourne and elsewhere in the cricketing world.
+Warne was posthumously appointed an Officer of the Order of Australia (AO) for his service to cricket.

 Early life

-Warne was born in Upper Ferntree Gully, Victoria, a suburb of Melbourne, on 13 September 1969, the son of Brigitte and Keith Warne.
-His mother was German.
+Warne was born in Upper Ferntree Gully, Victoria, a suburb of Melbourne, on 13 September 1969, the son of Brigitte (née Szczepiak) and Keith Warne.
+His mother was born in Germany of a German mother and a Polish father who had migrated to Germany as a teenager.
 He attended Hampton High School from Grades 7–9 before being offered a sports scholarship to attend Mentone Grammar, where he spent his final three years of school.

 Early career

 Warne's first representative honours came in the 1983–84 season when he represented University of Melbourne Cricket Club in the Victorian Cricket Association's under-16 Dowling Shield competition.
 He bowled a mixture of leg-spin and off-spin, and was a handy lower-order batsman.